Building a smart home can start with a single bulb or switch.

 Make sure that any installations of security cameras, door locks, and thermostats are done by a reputable professional.

 Keep all products running on the latest software with frequent updates.
 Many products from top brands, such as Amazon and Google, install security updates automatically.

 Change all default usernames and passwords immediately upon set-up of a new device, and make sure that they are all different for each device.
 A secure online password manager can help you generate strong passwords (ideally more than 16 letters and characters long) and help you keep them all straight.

 Though a smart home can take time and research to set up properly, it can be well worth it.
 Not only can it be an investment in your home, but it can ultimately help make your day more efficient, secure your property, and save you money.

-Pay less for smart home products from Google, Nest, and others with your AAA Membership.
+Pay less for Smart Home monitoring with your AAA Membership.

 This article was first published in November 2018 and last updated in February 2021.